 There are many great things about becoming a franchise owner.
 You get to be your own boss.
 Your business is low-risk and has a proven method of success.
 But it’s not all roses and daisies.
 That’s why transitioning military veterans are ideal candidates to be franchisees.
 But before you rush out and invest, you must realize what owning a franchise entails.

 Hard work is a necessary ingredient in franchising success.
 According to the Franchise Business Review, only 20 percent of franchise owners work less than 40 hours a week, while 44 percent of franchisees put in 40- to 60-plus hour work weeks.
-Franchise owners report a median pre-tax income of $50,000 to $75,000.
+Franchise owners report a median pre-tax income of about $80,000 each year according to a 2008 survey.

 Six-day work weeks are the norm for Air Force veteran Adrian Cardona, who owns four Rapid Realty franchises in New York City that specialize in apartment rentals.
 “No one is going to scream at you or make you run drills if you don’t do your job – you just won’t get a paycheck, so you have to keep yourself disciplined,” the 34-year-old former senior airman explains.